-- a) The RSA algorithm (with SHA1 checksums) is used for signatures. - b) The key size for the eduPKI CA key SHALL be set to a minimum of 2048 bit (RSA). - c) All other keys of issued Certificates MUST have a minimum size of 2048 bit (RSA) or an cryptographically equivalent as strong as that if non-RSA keys are used.
+- a) The RSA algorithm (with SHA1 checksums) is used for signatures. - b) The key size for the eduPKI CA key SHALL be set to a minimum of 2048 bit (RSA). - c) All other keys of issued Certificates MUST have a minimum key size of 2048 bit (RSA), or if non-RSA keys are used, a cryptographically equivalent key size that is at least as strong as that.